To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “There’s an educational component to it.

-We think it’s sort of like the orchestra version of Guitar Hero, the video game,” says Peter Dillon, who handles corporate sponsorships in the United States for Swiss banking giant UBS.
+But it’s also a lot of fun.
+Guitar Hero, the video game,” says Peter Dillon, who handles corporate sponsorships in the United States for Swiss banking giant UBS.

 Two UBS Virtual Maestro exhibits have been appearing in concert-hall lobbies across the country since November as part of a project created by UBS, which often sponsors classical music events and organisations, to increase interest in classical music.
 Organisers hope to take the project to Europe in the summer.